THE INVISIBLE LOAD INVENTORY

 Complete it on your own first.
 Your own results will reflect how the load feels from your side, which is often clarifying in itself.
 Sometimes seeing your results is enough to start a different kind of conversation.
 You can always share the link and invite your partner to complete it later, at their own pace, without it feeling like an assignment.

-It might surface some things that need to be talked about.
-But the inventory is designed as a conversation starter, not a verdict.
-The results show data, not blame.
-What happens with that data is up to both of you.
-Many couples find that having something concrete to look at together is actually less charged than trying to have the conversation without it.
+It is designed to do the opposite.
+The results show data, not blame, and most couples find that having something concrete to look at together is actually less charged than trying to have the conversation without it.
+When both partners can see the same picture at the same time, it changes what the conversation is about.

 The invisible load is the cognitive and emotional work of running a family that never gets written down and rarely gets acknowledged.
 It is knowing what the house needs, what the kids need, what the relationship needs, and what everyone else in the family is feeling, all at the same time.
 It is different from doing tasks.
 It is the mental labor of tracking, anticipating, and deciding what needs to be done before anyone else has even thought about it.